-Epsilon Delta is a professional teaching organization for undergraduate students who are preparing for a career in the education profession.
+Epsilon Delta is a professional teaching fraternity for undergraduate students who are preparing for careers in education.
 The purpose of the organization is to promote professional growth and understanding in the field of education.
 Epsilon Delta provides an opportunity for students to exchange ideas and concerns regarding educational issues.
 This exchange of information is presented in the format of lectures by guest professionals, workshops prepared by practicing teachers and University of Illinois faculty, and informal discussions among the members.
 Membership is available for any undergraduate who has a strong interest in the education profession.

 Strengthening and Empowering Educators of Diverse Statuses (S.E.E.D.S)